platformio/platformio-docs/plus/debug-tools/ftdi.rst

     * - :ref:`framework_freedom-e-sdk`
       - Open Source Software for Developing on the SiFive Freedom E Platform

+    * - :ref:`framework_mbed`
+      - The mbed framework The mbed SDK has been designed to provide enough hardware abstraction to be intuitive and concise, yet powerful enough to build complex projects.
+It is built on the low-level ARM CMSIS APIs, allowing you to code down to the metal if needed.
+In addition to RTOS, USB and Networking libraries, a cookbook of hundreds of reusable peripheral and module libraries have been built on top of the SDK by the mbed Developer Community.

+    * - :ref:`framework_pulp-os`
+      - PULP is a silicon-proven Parallel Ultra Low Power platform targeting high energy efficiencies.
+The platform is organized in clusters of RISC-V cores that share a tightly-coupled data memory.

     * - :ref:`framework_simba`
       - Simba is an RTOS and build framework.
 It aims to make embedded programming easy and portable.